qwaneu/qwaneu.github.io/_drafts/deploy_an_empty_page.md

 ---
 layout: post
 title: Deploy a blank page to production
+tags:
+  - continuous delivery
-author: Willem
+author: Willem van den Ende
 ---

-## Summary

 Continuous delivery is valuable, but where do you start?
 At the start of a greenfield development you have no software, and if you had any